Rust assembly generation: Mapping a bool vector to an owned string vector

 ; The following code computes the size of the output vector's data array.
 The size is computed by multiplying

-; the size of the string (24 bytes) with the number of entries.
+; the string size (24 bytes) with the number of entries.
 If there is an overflow in the size computation,

 ; the compiler will generate a panic and drop the input vector.
 This is a very rare situation and most likely due